CHEF EYAL LIEBMAN (THEY/THEM)

 In this way, my food crosses a line into critical art the ways I choose to source my ingredients, why I choose to include certain dishes in a menu at certain dinner tables with certain people, the messages I convey through beautiful plates... it all has intentional meaning and storyline.

-That is how it crosses the line into being considered an art form instead of only tasty and pretty food.
+That is how it crosses the line into being considered an art form rather than simply tasty and pretty food!

 YES - ART ALWAYS IS!

-The narrative of every menu I create will never repeat - just as there is only one original painting, I prefer there to be only one original menu for each event that Chef & Somm builds.
+The narrative of every menu Chef Eyal Liebman creates will never repeat - just as there is only one original painting, Chef prefers there to be only one original menu for each event.